-Intel® Intelligent Power Node Manager (NM) (Available when the Supermicro Power Manager [SPM] is Installed)
+Intel® Intelligent Power Node Manager (NM) (Available when the SPM Utility is Installed)

-The Intel® Intel® Intelligent Power Node Manager 3.0 (IPNM) provides your system with real-time thermal control and power management for maximum energy efficiency.
-IPNM is supported by the motherboard; however, Node Manager support also depends on the power supply used in the system.
+The Intel® Intelligent Power Node Manager 3.0 (IPNM) provides your system with real-time thermal control and power management for maximum energy efficiency.
+Although IPNM Specification Version 2.0/3.0 is supported by the BMC (Baseboard Management Controller), your system must also have IPNM-compatible Management Engine (ME) firmware installed to use this feature.

+Note: IPNM support is dependent on the power supply used in the system.